 (5) The local government must, within 30 days after the date on which it receives the DAP application, remit to the department the fee paid under subregulation (1).

+11A.
+Further information

+On receipt of a DAP application, a local government —

+(a) must consider the application and all accompanying material; and

+(b) may, by written notice given to the applicant, require the applicant to give to the local government further specified information or documents.

+[Regulation 11A inserted in Gazette 17 Apr 2015 p.
+1381.]

 11. Local government must notify DAP of DAP application

-A local government must, within 7 days after the date on which it receives a DAP application, give the administrative officer of the DAP that will determine the application the following —
+(1) A local government must, within 7 days after the date on which it receives a DAP application, give the administrative officer of the DAP that will determine the application the following —